 - 1 tbsp white vinegar

-- 1 can tomato sauce, 8 ounce
+- 1 cup tomato sauce, 8 oz

-- 3 cups provolone cheese sliced or shredded
+- 3 cups provolone cheese, sliced or shredded

-- 1 tbsp melted butter
+- 1 tbsp butter, melted

 - Place a cast iron skillet or large nonstick pan over medium-high heat.
 Coat the pan with oil, and add the ground beef and diced onions.
 Stir and cook for about 5 minutes or until the beef is browned and onions are translucent.
 Strain out the fat that accumulates.